gaucho1978/BACCAble/README.md

 3. Starts the Panic Alarm

 Note1: Panic alarm will start only if you previusly enabled panic alarm in your ECU, with the MES proxy alignment procedure shown in this video: [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/dHC6A2Jsalo/0.jpg)](https://www.youtube.com/watch?v=dHC6A2Jsalo)
 Note2: The Immobilizer functionality will not detect the thief if you power the BACCAble with a voltage available only when the panel is switched on.
-I'm still working on this, in order to understand if Could I use another approach.
+Therefore, if you use immobilizer function, you shall remove the voltage regulator that I use to convert the 12V to 5V and directly plug the canable to the 5V usb voltage taken from the connector of the USB interface in the central area, close to cigarette lighter socket.

 ## Leds Strip controller
 The leds strip is lighted accordingly to the movement of the accelerator pedal and the gear selection.